1945 Nebraska Cornhuskers football team: Kansas State

 Kansas State fell again to Nebraska, as the Cornhuskers rallied to build on the encouraging defeat of the Kansas Jayhawks in the previous game.
-For the second time in a row, the Kansas State Wildcats were held off the scoreboard by Nebraska, and it appeared that the team was perhaps going to finally turn the corner under new coach Clark.
+For the second time in a row, the Kansas State Wildcats were held off the scoreboard by Nebraska.
 With the loss, their third in a row to Nebraska, the Wildcats fell to 4–24–3 in the series.